namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 **Dear {{< meta var.greeting >}},**

 Thank you for the opportunity to revise and resubmit our original research article entitled *"A temporal network analysis of drug co-prescription during antidepressants and anxiolytics dispensing in the Netherlands from 2018 to 2022"* (Manuscript ID: **{{< meta var.manuscript-id >}}**).
-We would like to express our gratitude for the reviewers for their constructive feedback, which has been invaluable in enhancing the quality of our manuscript.
-Below, we provide detailed responses to each comment.
-All revision in the manuscript are highlighted and noted by page and line numbers.
+We would like to express our gratitude for the reviewers for their constructive feedback, which has been important in enhancing the quality of our manuscript.
+Attached, please find detailed responses to each comment.
+All revisions in the manuscript are highlighted and noted by page and line numbers.

+Yours sincerely,
+Aly Lamuri, PhD Candidate

+**On behalf of other co-authors:**
+Spyros Balafas
+Eelko Hak
+Jens H. Bos
+Frederike Jörg
+Talitha L. Feenstra

+\newpage

+We thank both reviewers for their constructive feedback.

 ## Reviewer 1